Should I buy rare transistors on eBay?

 Dreaming

-There are lots of parts that I wish were still available, but they’re not and we move on.
-Sure, an old guy in Poland may appear every so often with a box of special unavailable parts, but you can usually pick these legitimate listings by looking for a variety of markers and other clues.
-Everything else, like classic Hitachi 2SJ56 and 2SK176, VFETs, rare STK modules etc listed on eBay are fakes.
-I don’t mean that these parts are probably fakes, I’m saying with 100% certainty that they are definitely fakes.
+There are lots of parts that I wish were still available, but they’re not and we move on and learn what to use in their place.
+Sure, an old guy in Poland may appear with a box of special unavailable parts, but you can usually pick these legitimate listings by looking for a variety of markers and other clues.

 The Problem

 If you took your equipment to an expert, they could test it for you and let you know if parts are genuine or fake, and what the problem actually is.
 This is why I generally avoid fitting customer-supplied parts.
 If the parts are not sourced from large commercial vendors or other specialist parts suppliers, you can’t trust them.
+It’s about eliminating variables.
 There are perhaps one or two good parts sellers on eBay, but that’s it.

 Relax